CodeMetalAI/w4a/docs/ACTION_SPACE.md

 ```

 ### 2: Engage
-Command an entity to engage enemy target group with weapons.
+Command an entity to engage a detected enemy target group with weapons.

 **Parameters used**:
 - `entity_id`: Which entity fires
-- `target_group_id`: Which detected target group to engage
+- `target_group_id`: Which detected target group to engage (from visible_targets mask)
-- `weapon_selection`: Combination of weapons to use
+- `weapon_selection`: Combination of weapons to use (platform-specific)
 - `weapon_usage`: 0=1 shot per unit, 1=1 shot per adversary, 2=2 shots per adversary
 - `weapon_engagement`: 0=defensive, 1=cautious, 2=assertive, 3=offensive

-**Valid for**: Entities with weapons that can reach the target
+**Valid for**: Entities with weapons that can reach the target (check entity_target_matrix)

+**Note**: Target groups represent detected enemy units visible to your sensors.
+You can only engage targets you've detected.

 **Example**:
 ```python